History of Westchester County: Colonial era

 The first European explorers to visit the Westchester area were Giovanni da Verrazzano in 1524 and Henry Hudson in 1609.
 European settlers were initially sponsored by the Dutch West India Company in the 1620s and 1630s, while English settlers arrived from New England in the 1640s.
+The Timothy Knapp House in Rye is considered Westchester's oldest residential property, having been built in the 1660s.
+(At the time, however, Rye was still part of Connecticut Colony).

 By 1664, the Dutch lost control of the area to the English and large tracts of Westchester were established as manors (held by a single owner) or patents (held by partners).
 The manor and patent owners leased land to tenant farmers and provided them with many essential services.

 Westchester County was one of the original twelve counties of the Province of New York, created by an act of the New York General Assembly in 1683.
-At the time it also included present day Bronx County, which included the original Town of Westchester and portions of Yonkers, Eastchester, and Pelham.
+At the time it also included present-day Bronx County, which included the original Town of Westchester and portions of Yonkers, Eastchester, and Pelham.
+Rye was originally part of Fairfield County, Connecticut, when that county was established in 1666.
+In 1683, a border agreement between the two colonies ceded Rye to Westchester County.
+Residents of Rye briefly revolted and "defected" back to Connecticut in the late 1690s, but the town was permanently returned to New York (and Westchester) by a royal decree in 1700.